- Optimizely Web Experimentation

 Segment by source type

 Or, you can add custom attributes to your experiments and campaigns.
-Then, you can use these attributes for custom segmentation for a more granular view of visitors who are important to your business.
+Then, you can use these attributes for custom segmentation for a more granular view of important visitors to your business.

 For example, imagine you run an experiment that tests a pop-up promotional offer.
-This generates a positive lift overall, but when you segment for visitors on mobile devices, it's a statistically significant loss.
-Maybe the pop-up is very disruptive on a mobile device, or it's difficult to close.
-When you implement the change or run a similar test in the future, you might consider excluding mobile visitors based on what you've learned.
+This generates a positive lift overall, but when you segment visitors on mobile devices, it is a statistically significant loss.
+Maybe the pop-up is very disruptive on a mobile device or difficult to close.
+When you implement the change or run a similar test in the future, you might consider excluding mobile visitors based on what you have learned.

 Segmenting results is one of the best ways to gain deep insight beyond the average visitor's behavior.
-It's a powerful way to step up your experimentation program.
+It is a powerful way to step up your experimentation program.

-Optimizely currently does not offer segmentation by audience.
+Optimizely Web Experimentation currently does not offer segmentation by the audience.

 Default segments: browser type, campaign, device type, referrer, and source type

-Optimizely captures several default attributes that you can always use to segment your Results page:
+Optimizely Web Experimentation captures several default attributes that you can always use to segment your Results page:

-Campaign: Includes visitors that arrive on a URL containing a 'utm_campaign,' 'utm_source,' 'gclid,' or 'otm_source' query parameter.
-If the URL contains one of these parameters, the visitor will count as "Campaign" traffic even if they arrived through search.
+Campaign - Includes visitors that arrive on a URL containing a 'utm_source', 'gclid', or 'otm_source' query parameter.
+If the URL contains one of these parameters, the visitor will count as "Campaign" traffic, even if they arrived through a search.

-Referral: Includes all visitors that come from another URL that doesn't count as Campaign.
+Referral - Includes all visitors from another URL that do not count as Campaign.

-*Apple changed the user agent for iPad in iOS 13 such that it will appear as desktop / laptop traffic in Optimizely and other analytics tools.
-This may result in an increase in desktop / laptop traffic and a decrease in iPad traffic when segmenting your results.
+*Apple changed the user agent for iPad in iOS 13 such that it will appear as desktop/laptop traffic in Optimizely Web Experimentation and other analytics tools.
+This may result in an increase in desktop/laptop traffic and a decrease in iPad traffic when segmenting your results.

 The "Source" value is based on the

-document.referrer value in the browser, with the exception of "Campaign."
-This means a visitor's "Source" type value may change as they navigate your site.
+document.referrer value in the browser, except "Campaign."
+Visitors' "Source" type value may change as they navigate your site.

 For example, imagine a checkout flow that includes a step where the visitor goes to a third-party site or different subdomain, then returns to your site.
-The visitor would have an original "Source" value (campaign, referral, or direct) until they leave the site.
-Once the visitor returns, they'll have a "referral" value because Optimizely detects that they went to another site.
+Visitors would have an original "Source" value (campaign, referral, or direct) until they leave the site.
+Once the visitor returns, they'll have a "referral" value because Optimizely Web Experimentation detects that they went to another site.

-On your Results page, you may see the same visitor's conversions in segments for different "Source" values.
+You may see the same visitor's conversions in segments for different "Source" values on your Results page.
 For example, conversions that the visitor made before leaving the site will show up in "campaign" or "direct."
-And conversions triggered after the visitor returns will show up in "referral," without affecting the earlier conversions.
+And conversions triggered after the visitor returns will show up in "referral" without affecting the earlier conversions.

-In Optimizely, customers with Grow, Accelerate, and Scale Plans can create custom attributes and use them for custom segmentation (with more granularity) on the Results page.
+In Optimizely Web Experimentation, customers with Grow, Accelerate, and Scale Plans can create custom attributes and use them for custom segmentation (with more granularity) on the Results page.
 Custom attributes describe key characteristics of your different visitors.